aprilnovak/nekRSDoc/source/detailed_usage.rst

 The most general and flexible approach for creating a mesh is to use commercial meshing software such as Cubit or Gmsh.
 After creating the mesh, it must be converted to the ``.re2`` binary format.
-The following two sections describe how to convert Exodus and Gmsh meshes into ``.re2`` binary format with scripts that ship with the :term:`Nek5000` dependency.
+The following two sections describe how to convert Exodus and Gmsh meshes into ``.re2`` binary format with scripts that ship with the Nek5000 dependency.
+First build these scripts following the instructions in the :ref:`Building the Nek5000 Tool Scripts <scripts>` section.

 Converting an Exodus mesh
 """""""""""""""""""""""""